-Warm, soft, pliable and ridiculously DELICIOUS almond flour tortillas are one of the simple pleasures of low carb living.
+Warm, soft, pliable and ridiculously DELICIOUS low carb tortillas are one of the simple pleasures of low carb living.

-This unleavened low carb bread makes the perfect vehicle for many of your tastiest healthy recipes.
+This unleavened low carb bread makes the perfect vehicle for many of your tastiest low carb tortillas.
 Because let’s face it – some low carb recipes are just more enjoyable without silverware!

-Few almond flour recipes are as soft and supple as this almond flour tortillas recipe.
+Few almond flour recipes are as soft and supple as this low carb tortillas recipe.
 They don’t crack or crumble, but they do offer a warm pillowy cushion that welcomes a myriad of flavors and textures.
 Once you try these babies you’re going to fall in love.

 Let me show you why!

-Whether you’re having family taco night, wrapping fresh tuna salad for lunch or making some tasty enchiladas, this almond flour tortillas recipe is SO much better than the flavorless cardboard packs lining grocery store shelves.
+Whether you’re having family taco night, wrapping fresh tuna salad for lunch or making some tasty enchiladas, this low carb tortillas recipe is SO much better than the flavorless cardboard packs lining grocery store shelves.